EstelleBr/semi-marapython/README.md

 # semi-marapython
 Data analysis of sports performances

-Scraping and analysis of the performances of runners on the Sydney semi-marathon.
+Scraping and analysis of the performances of the Sydney semi-marathon runners.